hilaryrowe/documentation3/dashboardTab/uniqueDashboardTabNav.md

 When you navigate to any of these other tabs, you must click the Update button upon arrival to see detailed information.

 **Tabbed Pane**
-In the Tabbed Pane, OEE is broken down into its component parts.
+ In the Tabbed Pane, you see OEE in its component parts.
 These parts display as subtabs: Availability, Performance, Quality, and Output.

 * Availability subtab:
   * Click the Unplanned DT by Category link to go to the Analysis Tab